 When I first saw Ruth, a teacher with two children, she struck me as being very depressed.
 She dressed dowdily and hardly ever smiled.
 Her children too looked rather sad.
 I hardly ever saw her husband.
 When Ruth’s children finished their education and started working, she left her husband.
 There was such a transformation in her.
 She began to dress smartly, smile a lot, joined a women’s movement and just seemed transformed.
 Recently, she remarried and seems to glow.

 All these examples point to how it is possible for us to be controlled and dominated by another to the point that our spirits and personality are completely crushed.
 Through subtle and direct means, we are told false things about ourselves that we start to believe.
 Whenever, we try to break free, the ‘controller’ uses guilt make us feel bad.

 I recall Scott Peck‘s ‘People of The Lie‘ calling such domination as evil – ‘the use of power to destroy the growth of others for the purpose of defending and preserving the integrity of their sick selves.’
 The worst part of this evil is that victims of it are ‘in thrall’ of the parent, spouse or friend who is dominating them.
 They seem powerless to escape.
 Most often, they don’t realize the hold the other person has on them.
 It takes a lot of courage to get out of the clutches of controlling people.
 In the examples I gave you, only Ruth (and Katie) had the courage to move out.
 The other three had to wait for the ‘controller/s to die.

 “They are men and women of obviously strong will, determined to have their own way.
 There is a remarkable power in the manner in which they attempt to control others.” – Scott Peck in People of the Lie

-Have you seen any examples of the Tom-Katie syndrome around you?
+Have you seen any examples of the Tom Cruise and Katie Holmes syndrome around you?